 2. Surf the salsa brava (if you dare)

 I’ve been on a surf board precisely once (in Costa Rica) so I’m hardly an expert but you don’t need to be to know that the reefbreak in this part of Costa Rica is legendary.
 Called salsa brava to describe the torn up flesh you’re facing if you topple off your board on these waves, the salsa brava surf is definitely for the experienced surfer only.
-If that’s you, you’re definitely going to want to grab a board and head out – for surfers this is one of the top activities in Puerto Viejo.
+If that’s you, you’re definitely going to want to grab a board and head out – for surfers this is one of the top activities.
 If that’s not you, it’s a great spectator sport.
 You can find out more about the salsa brava and the best surf spots here.

 3. Take surf lessons